DominicMachado/DominicMachado.github.io/schedule-latn101-f20.md

 ### Friday, September 25
 - Review
 - Reading practice
-- **Homework (due before class)**: Study for quiz #2 on the formation of imperfect and perfect active and passive forms and the [vocabulary](https://lingualatina.github.io/textbook/vocabulary/02-verbs/) list for this module.
+- **Homework (due before class)**: Study for quiz #2 on the formation of imperfect and perfect active and passive forms and the [vocabulary](https://lingualatina.github.io/textbook/vocabulary/02-verbs/) list for module 2.

 [Back to top.](#top)